-June 30, 2020, Governor Baker relaxed the self-quarantine advisory.
-Visitors coming from New York, New Jersey, Connecticut, Maine, Vermont, and New Hampshire are no longer advised to self-quarantine.
+August 1, 2020, Governor Baker relaxed the self-quarantine advisory.
+Visitors coming from New York, New Jersey, Connecticut, Maine, Vermont, Pennsylvania, West Virginia, Colorado, Delaware, and New Hampshire are no longer advised to self-quarantine.
 There is also no quarantine advisory for visitors coming to Nantucket from other parts of Massachusetts.
 For travelers from other states and countries, the 14-day self-quarantine is mandatory as of August 1, 2020, unless you have obtained a negative COVID test within 72 hours of arrival.

 Mandatory Travel Form

 The State short term rental ban expired at midnight on June 7.